japacheco10/connect_four_mcts/README.md

 1.  **Create a tournament settings file (`/resources/config/tournament_config.txt`).** The file must adhere to the following format:

     ```
-    <Verbosity Level>       # "Verbose", "Brief", "None"
+    <Number of Workers>     # An integer representing the total number of workers to use to run games in
+                        # parallel.
+Recommended value (10)
-    <Total Number of Games> # A single integer representing the total number of games to
+    <Total Number of Games> # An integer representing the total number of games to
                     # be played between each combination of algorithms.
+    <Alg Parallel> # An integer representing if the algorithm should also be run in parallel (1 - Yes, 0
+                    #- No).
+This only applies to PMCGS and UCT.
     <Algorithms>            # Each subsequent line defines a single algorithm configuration.
                        # The configuration consists of two comma-separated values:
                        # <algorithm_name>: "UR", "PMCGS", "UCT"